sponugupaty/sponugupaty.github.io/_posts/2020-04-18-Databases.md

 ## Applied SQL - Part I ( 2 Hours )

+Section applicable for folks who need to write simple to intermediate complexity SQL queries

 One of the best resources I found on the web to quickly get started with learning the basics of SQL was [here](https://www.selectstarsql.com/) .
 This cool utility is created and  maintained by a Stripe engineer using client side SQL which means that you dont need to download and configure any software .
 You can edit and run queries on the browser itself .
 Each of the questions has the authors solutions to compare against .The choice of dataset is intriguing but gothic in nature - death row inmates executed in state of texas since 1976 .